dkalowsk/drafts/tooling_unification.md

 1) Given earlier statements about some code bases having set a hard requirement on line length, should the `$action` list also include a `suppress_last`?

-1) While a neat idea to apply external tooling control on a per object basis rather than per line basis, it's unclear if current tooling would allow for that level of control.
-Therefore it may be best to delay any conversation about such changes until a later date.

 # Technical Specifications